ubc/global_javascript/readme.txt

 === Changelog ===

-v1.0 -  updated default text and info for global-javascript.php to prepare for release verison
+v0.6 -  updated default text and info for global-javascript.php

 v0.5 -  added stylesheets to the editor
      -  changed the names of some style class tags inside codemirror.js